-During breaks and meal time, employees should eat outside and maintain physical distancing.
-If unable to physical distance outside, employees are encouraged to:
+During breaks and lunch time employees can eat outside and maintain social distancing.
+In the alternative, employees can do the following:

-- Eat alone in a vacant room or break room or - Eat alone in your car.
+- Eat alone in a vacant room or break room.

+- Eat alone in your car.

-Abide by a "Culture of Safety" consistent with the SOM mission and values.
+- Abide by a "Culture of Safety"

-- Speak up when colleagues do not abide with physical distancing or mask wearing. - Be patient when waiting in screening lines. - Honor the confidentiality of our patients and your colleagues and students.
-It is expected refrain from discussing any employee, patient or student that may have or be suspected of having a COVID infection.
+- Speak up when colleagues do not abide with social distancing or mask wearing. - Be patient when waiting in screening lines.

+It is expected that all employees do not discuss any employee, patient or student that may have or be suspected of a COVID infection.